 Since the season is entering the first month of summer, it’s time to examine these adjusted odds.

 Of course, many of the favorites prior to the season are playing well, but some are not.
-There’s also a lot of teams and players going way above expectations right now.
+There are also a lot of teams and players going way above expectations right now.

 The most exciting part of the young season is the parity around the league.
 While it’s still relatively early in the schedule, the majority of franchises are in striking distance of winning their division.